-In Microsoft Excel and most other spreadsheet programs, pressing Ctrl+G opens the Go To window that allows you to go to a specific reference (cell).
+In Microsoft Excel and most other spreadsheet programs, pressing Ctrl+G opens the Go To window that allows you to focus a specific reference (cell).
 For example, you could press Ctrl+G, type n8, and press Enter to move to the N8 cell.

 Ctrl+G in most text editors and IDEs

 In most text editors and IDEs, the Ctrl+G shortcut is used to go to a specific line in the file.
-For example, you could press Ctrl+G to open the Go To Line window, type 100, and press Enter to go to the 100th line in the file.
+For example, you could press Ctrl+G to open the Go To Line window, type 100, and press Enter to move the cursor to the 100th line.